campanam/ADMIXTURE-stats/README.md

 The scripts (.rb) files can be executed locally using the `ruby` command or moved to a location within your $PATH.
 If in your path, simply invoke the script omitting the `ruby`.

 ### admixture_dK.rb
 This script calculate Evanno et al.'s deltaK statistic for ADMIXTURE results.
-Input is a directory of ADMIXTURE log files and output are the deltaK results calculated as in CorrSieve (v. <= 1.7.0).
+Input is a directory of ADMIXTURE log files and output are the deltaK results calculated as in CorrSieve (v. <= 1.7.0) in tab-separated values (TSV) format.
 Execution is:
-`ruby admixture_dK.rb <ADMIXTURE logs directory> > <deltaK results>
+`ruby admixture_dK.rb <ADMIXTURE logs directory> > <deltaK results.tsv>`

 ### convert_qmatrix.rb
 This script converts a directory of ADMIXTURE population assignment files (.Q) into CorrSieve-readable (v. <= 1.7.0) input for Q-matrix correlations.
 Execution is: